STEP 1 : Apply Online

 Admission is competitive.
 The Graduate School accepts about 40 full-time graduate students per year.
 This ensures low numbers of students for each faculty member so that we can deliver best-in-the-world teaching for our graduate program.
 The basic requirement for the OIST Graduate Program is completion of a Bachelors, Masters or equivalent degree prior to the admission date.

 Note: Candidates are considered for admission without regard to race, color, religion, national origin, disability, or gender.

-- Scanned copies of your current academic transcript and any completed diploma (BSc, MSc, etc.) in PDF format.
+- Transcript and Diploma: Scanned copies of your current academic transcript and any completed diploma (BSc, MSc, etc.) in PDF format.
 An English explanation is required for transcripts that are not written in English.

 - A scan of an unofficial transcript or other record of grades may be uploaded to the application website.
 If selected for further interview, you must then arrange for an official transcript to be delivered to OIST, either by bringing one with you or having it sent directly from your school to OIST at a later date.

 - If you have not graduated and do not have a diploma yet, please upload a certificate of enrolment from your institution that indicates your expected graduation date.

 - Applicant’s Statement: This should be not more than 400 words and should address the following points:

 - The applicant’s scientific interests and aspirations, and

 - What the applicant hopes to gain from undertaking graduate studies at OIST.

 - Passport: The application system requires applicants to submit a passport number and upload a scan of their passport photo page.
 It is essential that applicants from outside Japan have a valid passport for travel to Japan.
 You must supply your passport details in the application process.